arthurbahos/dotfiles/README.md

 # 🌿 Hyprland Rice - Gruvbox

 > Built this rice from scratch on Arch Linux with Hyprland.
-Think retro vibes, Gruvbox green tones, and a good dose of minimalism.
+Think retro vibes, Gruvbox Dark, and a good dose of minimalism.
 No scripts, no bloat—just a clean setup tuned to my workflow.
 Inspired by r/unixporn, but done my way.

 ---